cf73/idisaved2/content/collections/practics/ahn-sang-soo-calendar-page.md

         content:
           -
             type: text
-            text: 'Thus, I intuitively decided to make something via my hands and materials (versus the computer), to use student work for a'
+            text: 'Thus, Tom intuitively decided to make something via his hands and materials (versus the computer), to use student work for a'
           -
             type: text
             marks: